 The central theme of putting “connection before content and empathy before evidence” may seem counterintuitive to people who are trained to seek and present evidence.
 But this “evidence-first” tendency is exactly what gets in the way of effective communication, according (ironically!) to scientific evidence.
 The science behind putting connection first will be explained.

 Following this presentation, attendees will be able to…

 - State their Specific Purpose which will guide their next speaking opportunity

 - Explain the benefit of connecting with the listener at an emotional level

 - Demonstrate how to connect by putting the listener’s needs first

 - Demonstrate the use of basic storytelling techniques and tell why they are essential

 - Demonstrate the use of a tool for avoiding starting-point error

 This 90-minute, interactive presentation includes time for participants to collaborate with a neighbor in using these tools.
 It contains elements of both a keynote and a mini-workshop.
 Participants will leave eager to use the insights they have gained at their very next opportunity.

-Intended audience: Early- to mid-career researchers who have a demonstrated need to communicate the essentials of their research both within and outside their organization.
-Can be adapted to other audiences.
+Intended audience: Early- to mid-career professionals who have a demonstrated need to communicate the essentials of their work both within and outside their organization.